Basic Verbs

 - Comments

-A COBOL word is a set of characters, and each character is from the character set - A to Z, 0 to 9, - (hyphen), _ (underscore).
-COBOL word minimum length is 1 character and maximum length is 30 characters.
+A COBOL word is a set of characters, and each character is from the following character set -

 COBOL Word Types -

 - Reserved Words - A reserved word is a system-defined word with proper meaning or task assigned in COBOL language.
+Reserved words can be - keywords, optional words, figurative constants, special character words and special registers.
 For Example - ACCEPT, SKIP1, ZEROS, ....

 The literal is the value that is assigned to the variable.
-The value can be a string or number or a figurative constant.
-Literals are classified into two types –
+The value can be a string or number.
+Literals are two types –

 - Non-numeric literals - Non-numeric literals are the strings enclosed by quotation marks(") or apostrophes(').